 Cost-saving was the excuse for this change, but any saving is unlikely to cover the cost of implementing the change.
 The only reason for the change appears to be that it's different to what was originally planned.

-Fixing the consequences will probably cost far more than doing it
+Fixing the consequences will probably cost far more than doing it well in

-until the damage is repaired.
+damage is repaired.

 [Edit 19 March 2017]